aaronm-sysdig/team-scope/README.md

 Notwithstanding anything that may be contained to the contrary in your agreement(s) with Sysdig, Sysdig provides no support, no updates, and no warranty or guarantee of any kind with respect to these script(s), including as to their functionality or their ability to work in your environment(s).
 Sysdig disclaims all liability and responsibility with respect to any use of these scripts.

 # Sysdig Team-Scope
-Example python code that allows you to set an annotation or label on a namespace and then assign those namespaces to a team via a CSV file by scanning kubeconfig contexts specified in a configuration file
+Example python code that allows you to set an annotation or label on a namespace and then assign those namespaces to a team via a CSV file by scanning kubeconfig contexts specified in a configuration file.
+Configuration of zones is also possible also.

 NOTE: This script uses unsupported, undocumented APIs that may change at any point._